• Skip to primary navigation

 Cheese Options

-Cotija cheese is a flavorful, crumbly cheese popular with Mexican cuisine.
-It works wonderfully with this recipe.
-I prefer to use queso fresco or queso blanco, though.
+Cotija cheese is a flavorful, crumbly Mexican cheese popular with Mexican cuisine.
+You can also use queso fresco or queso blanco.
 You can often find this as Mexican grocery stores or in some general grocers, or, you can make it yourself like I do.
-It's very easy.

 Learn how to make queso fresco here.